h0r0m4n/h0r0m4n.github.com/src/work/2021/siae-design-system.md

 thumbnail: src/static/work/siae-design-system.jpg
 ---

-## Problem statement
+## Problem Statement

-SIAE's growth was more rapid than they had expected.
-Today SIAE offers more than ten different services.
-As time passed, different product experiences began to sum up to an inconsistent whole with fragmentation at critical touchpoints, leftover experiments and mounting design debt.
-Other companies corrected the design several times, and the design continued to be poorly understood by the customers.

-## Design process

-Working with a research team, we quantified the impact of usability issues on the SIAE products.
-We prioritised high-impact problems that would interfere with users' goals to use SIAE's services.

-{% stats "Services" "10+" "Success rate" "-66%" "" "" %}

-To understand how the ecosystem of current products works, I facilitated several workshops with key stakeholders that allowed my team to learn more about each service.
+SIAE, a leading Italian non-profit organisation, had experienced rapid growth, expanding its service offerings to over ten distinct SaaS products.
+As the company scaled, it faced a growing challenge: a need for more consistency across its digital experiences.
+Each service had its unique look and feel, leading to confusion and frustration for users.
+This fragmentation also hindered the efficiency of the design and development teams, who needed help to maintain and scale the growing product portfolio.

+## Discovery & Initial Assessment

+To address this issue, I conducted a comprehensive user research study to understand the impact of the inconsistent design on user experience.

-{% image "src/static/work/siae-design-system-workshop.jpg" "full" "" "I hosted some workshops and meetings that brought together representatives from different disciplines." %}
+{% image "src/static/work/siae-design-system-workshop.jpg" "full" "" "Some workshops and meetings that brought together representatives from different disciplines." %}

-After the heuristic evaluation and the user test sessions, we found that each service offered a different interface and patterns, and the design patterns confused users and led to a poor user experience.

-{% stats "Pain points" "11" "User types" "5" "" "" %}

-### Project goals

-So my team and I took the initiative to propose to create a standardized, intuitive interface that would support the business and user requirements of each SIAE service.
-With a close collaboration with business and other leadership, we end up with two main goals:

-1. **Create consistency across all SIAE services** – Provide a single source of components, patterns, and styles and unify disjointed experiences so that they are visually cohesive and appear part of the same ecosystem.
-2. **Create a unified language within and between cross-functional teams** – A unified language reduces wasted design or development time around miscommunications.
+The findings revealed that the fragmented interfaces made it difficult for users to navigate between services and understand the brand identity.
+This inconsistency also created challenges for the development team, leading to increased time spent on repetitive tasks and a higher risk of errors.

+## Designing a Solution

+Based on the research findings, I proposed the creation of a Design System, a centralised repository of reusable components, patterns, and guidelines that would ensure consistency across all SIAE products.
+This approach would improve the user experience and streamline the design and development processes.

-### Design library
+### Design Library

 I needed to reframe the problem into something our design and engineering understand more: collecting all the existing components into a spreadsheet that eventually handed over 200 unique components from all the SIAE services.

-{% stats "Button variants" "25+" "Input variants" "10+" "" "" %}

 Each component has been categorized, segmented, and labelled for each template and service.